FlavScents AInsights Entry for Hexanoic Acid (CAS: 142-62-1)

 3. Natural Occurrence & Formation

-Hexanoic acid occurs naturally in various animal fats and oils, as well as in some plant oils.
-It is a byproduct of the fermentation process and can be found in cheese, butter, and other dairy products.
-The compound is also formed through the enzymatic degradation of fatty acids.
-Its presence in natural products allows it to be designated as a "natural flavor" in certain regulatory contexts.
+Hexanoic acid naturally occurs in various animal fats and oils, as well as in certain plant oils.
+It is a component of the volatile profile of many cheeses, contributing to their characteristic aroma.
+Hexanoic acid can be formed through the enzymatic degradation of fatty acids or via microbial fermentation processes.
+Its presence in natural products allows it to be designated as a "natural flavor" or "natural fragrance" component, depending on the context of its use.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs